solana-labs/solana-program-library/docs/src/stake-pool.md

 ## Very important note concerning activated stakes

-In its current iteration, the stake pool only processes fully activated stakes.
+In its current iteration, the stake pool only processes totally active stakes.
 Deposits must come from fully active stakes, and withdrawals return a fully active stake account.
+Also, the deposited stake account's "credits observed" must match the destination account's "credits observed".
+Typically, this means you must wait an additional epoch after activation for your stake account to match up with the stake pool's account.

 This feature maintains fungibility of stake pool tokens.
 Fully activated stakes are not equivalent to inactive, activating, or deactivating stakes due to the